rifkiridha/study-case-junior-developer/README.md

 ## Database Configuration

-1. Open the `.env` file in the root directory of your project.
+1. Open the `.env` file in the root directory of the project.
 2. Update the database configuration settings as follows:

    DB_CONNECTION=pgsql